realswat1/meta_week1/README.md

 - [ X] Allow user to view more details about a movie within a popup.
 - [ X] Improve the user experience through CSS & animation.
 - [X ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
-- [ ] Implement anything else that you can get done to improve the app functionality!
+- [ x] Implement anything else that you can get done to improve the app functionality!

 ### Walkthrough Video